 German language has three genders, many words are declined by gender, and many words like professions have different forms for men and women, making inclusive language particularly difficult.
 Efforts are underway to accommodate non-binary individuals, particularly in academic and government settings.
-Most of these organizations provide detailed explanations and guidance for their language standards, resistance and ongoing debate regarding their necessity and implementation.
-Three different symbols are being used to make gendered nouns inclusive.
-The gender star (Gendersternchen) uses an asterisk, the gender gap uses an underscore, and the gender colon uses a colon to include all gender identities.
-For example.
-"Studenten" (students. masculine plural) can be written as "Studentinnen," "Student innen," or "Student:innen" to include men. women. and non-binary people.
+Most of these organizations provide detailed explanations and guidance for their language standards, masculine plural) can be written as "Studentinnen," "Student innen." or "Student:innen" to include men. women. and non-binary people.
 In spoken language, many people use both the male and female versions - "Studentinnen und Studenten" - but this still leaves out non-binary people.
 Some organizations restructure sentences or use gender-neutral terms to avoid gendered nouns altogether.
 For example, using job titles that don't specify gender like "Fachkraft" (expert) instead of "Lehrer" or "Lehrerin." (teacher).
 In Queer communities, some are also pushing to use a neutral pronoun "Sier" - combining Sie (she) and Er (him), similar to the singular "they" in English.